-Hashimoto thyroiditis results when the body attacks the cells of the thyroid gland—an autoimmune reaction.
+Hashimoto thyroiditis results when antibodies in the body attacks the cells of the thyroid gland—an autoimmune reaction.

 At first, the thyroid gland may function normally, be underactive (hypothyroidism) or, rarely, overactive (hyperthyroidism)

 Most people eventually develop hypothyroidism.

 People with hypothyroidism usually feel tired and cannot tolerate cold.

 The diagnosis is based on results of a physical examination and blood tests.

 People with hypothyroidism need to take thyroid hormone for the rest of their life.